Back to blog

 Agent doesTwo architect subagents spawn at once — one per unit.
 Each writes its unit's spec and advances its hat.
 Then the wave is done.

 The agent never picked the next move.
-The cursor said "drift", then "feedback", then "wave-ready architect."
+The cursor said "drift", then "feedback", then "two units are ready to build in parallel."
 Each tick, the agent's only job was to dispatch and wait.

 Cursor motion isn't always forward.
 The same shape handles "go back" — usually because a fix-hat wrote new work on a stage everyone thought was done.